 NewsLatest News Items:

-Stover Animal Rescue and The Meow Mission organize a monthly Mobile Pet Food Pantry.
-Please visit our pet food drive-through near the Picnic Shelter at the Stover Community Park.
-After you’ve filled out the outreach application, we’ll bring your free cat or dog food to your car.
+Every last Saturday of the month, Stover Animal Rescue and The Meow Mission organize a Pet Food Pantry at the Community Room in Stover City Hall.
 You are welcome to drop by from 12:00 to 2:00 PM.
 Please note: free food is limited to what we have available that day and will be given out on a first-come, first-served basis.
+We are Covid Careful, so please don't forget to bring your mask.

 Thank you donors